jbraun22/aggregator-data/README.md

 # aggregator-data
-Repository for Medium article "Topic Modelling Your Personal Data Attributes Using Traditional and Transformer Models to Explore Data Stored by Brokers"
+Repository for Medium article "Topic Modelling Your Personal Data - Using Traditional and Transformer Models to Explore Data Stored by Brokers"